Certificate III in Electrotechnology Electrician

-This course is the prerequisite for eligibility of the Energy Safe Victoria Electrician's Licence and provides the background knowledge and skills required for successful work in the electrical industry.
+This course is the prerequisite for eligibility of the Energy Safe Victoria Electrician's Licence and provides the background knowledge and skills you need for successful work in the electrical industry.

-As a licensed electrician, you will be able to work on all types of electrical installations including the wiring of all commercial, residential and industrial installations.
-You will also have the responsibility for the maintenance of electrical equipment throughout the industry.
+As a licensed electrician, you will be able to work on all types of electrical installations, including the wiring of all commercial, residential and industrial installations.
+You will also have responsibility for the maintenance of electrical equipment throughout the industry.

-You will be taught in our brand new facility located in Arden St, North Melbourne.
+You will be taught in our new facility located in Arden St, North Melbourne.

 To successfully achieve this qualification, students must complete a series of units and demonstrate competence in the skills involved.

-Upon completion of these units, students will have achieved core competencies required.
+After completion of these units, students will have achieved the required core competencies.
 Additional elective competencies must also be completed, with these to be determined in negotiation between the apprentice and their employer.
 Completion of the core and elective competencies will qualify students for the UEE30811 Certificate III in Electrotechnology Electrician.

 AssessmentAssessment will be undertaken using the following methods; written, online, assignment, on the job site and practical tasks in simulated work areas.